top of page

 What is the CII?

 The CII measures a ship's carbon dioxide (CO2) emissions per unit of transport work.
 It is calculated as grams of CO2 emitted per cargo-carrying capacity and nautical mile.
-This metric applies to ships of 5,000 gross tonnage and above, encompassing various types such as bulk carriers, gas carriers, and container ships.
+This metric applies to ships of 5,000 gross tonnage and above, encompassing various types of vessels such as bulk carriers, gas carriers, and container ships.

 How is the CII calculated?